JGreyScales/FastedPathAlgro/README.md

 #amount of busPaths = footpaths - 1 if the amount of terminals is not divisible by 3
 #otherwise busPaths = footpaths

-#movement directyl to the left letter is always allowed, costing 1 hour
+#movement directly to the left letter is always allowed, costing 1 hour